StatVisions/allentaxes/README.md

 9-Medicade: If AGI is less than 100% then we need something that says “MediCaid Eligible”

 7-filenames: I'm going to need to change the file names to something that mean something to a tax person or the person who will maintain the thing will be lost next year.

+3-bracket: When a family is in the upper end of the 9.5% bracket.
+I need to make an adjustment so they drop one more bracket to the 8.05% rate.

 notes